lukiasz/lukiasz.github.io/about.md

 {% include figure.html url="/assets/about/snow.jpg" description="I love skiing!" %}

-I love skiing, playing piano, hiking, and everything connected to software development - from low-level algorithms and data structures to high-level business concepts.
-From imperative procedures, to OOP modules.
-I love functional programming.
-On a daily basis I work with C# codebase.
+I like everything connected to software development - from low-level algorithms and data structures to modeling high-level business concepts.
+From fine-tuned imperative procedures, to big object-oriented services playing well together.
+I led and developed a couple of interesting projects about which you can read in my CV.

+Beaides programming, I love skiing, playing jazz on piano, hiking and roller-skating.

 {% include figure.html url="/assets/about/bangkok-november-2017.jpg" description="Me and my wife" %}